-[Clause 2 amended by No. 76 of 2000 s.
+[Clause 2 amended: No. 76 of 2000 s.
 58(a); No. 19 of 2010 s.
 51.]

 3. Condition in s.
 9(1), non-fulfilment of by builder and owner

 If any condition set out in subsection (1) of section 9 is not fulfilled and both the owner and the builder have, or neither the owner nor the builder has, failed to comply with their respective obligations under subsection (2) of that section, the contract remains in force on the same terms and conditions until the parties agree otherwise, but subject to the provisions of clause 4.